ADVERTISEMENT

 Overcoming Brick Walls in German Genealogy Research

-Occupants of these places were known by unmistakably German names like DonauschwabenKarpatendeutscheGottscheerand Siebenbürger Sachsen.
-They retained — in some cases for half a millennium or more — a sense of “German-ness” while surrounded by a variety of other peoples, including Hungarians, Slovenes, Romanians and Ukrainians.
+Occupants of these places were known by unmistakably German names like DonauschwabenKarpatendeutscheGottscheer and Siebenbürger Sachsen.
+They retained—in some cases for half a millennium or more—a sense of “German-ness” while surrounded by a variety of other peoples, including Hungarians, Slovenes, Romanians and Ukrainians.
 Wars (with resulting boundary changes and ethnic reshufflings) as well as voluntary emigration have rendered most of these German enclaves extinct in Central and Eastern Europe, but some groups have created new homes back in Germany or other parts of the world.
 Their descendants include hundreds of thousands of Americans.

-For those who already know they are children of this diaspora (scattering)—as well as those who’ve been brickwalled by “German” ancestors you can’t find in Europe—you might need to fan what’s become faint flame into one that illuminates your ancestry, perhaps even generations or centuries into these central and eastern European enclaves.
+For those who already know they are children of this diaspora (scattering)—as well as those who’ve been brickwalled by “German” ancestors you can’t find in Europe—you might need to fan what’s become a faint flame into one that illuminates your ancestry, perhaps even generations or centuries into these central and eastern European enclaves.
 Here’s the background to help you do that.

 Understanding Migration Patterns Away from Germany